 Sarah and I headed for the Sault at 8:00 on Friday night.
 She had been on a field trip that day and spent six hours on a bus.
 We were getting ready to spend three and one-half more and that day, everything tried to get in my way of going.
 First it was that the person that was going to take Sarah for the weekend bailed and I couldn’t go until later.
 Then we headed out and I had forgotten to fill the car up.
 That’s a big mistake in North Ontario.
 You don’t head anywhere out of Sudbury without a full tank.
 So, we were 30 kilometres down the road and had to turn around because I didn’t know where the next gas station was.
-It seems like I wasn’t supposed to go.
-Then I thought about my best friend.
-About how she taught me to go to any lengths and she didn’t stop and wait for a good time; she trudged ahead in spite of common sense and took me in anyway.

 We arrived in the Sault at midnight-ish and there were still people on the track.
 Thank God that the Relays for Life go all night long because I would have missed it.
 I called Rita from the parking lot and Sarah and I snapped a picture.